 · If subscribing to an email newsletter you may "unsubscribe" at any time from the newsletter mailing list;

-· The Association and RTO may, from time to time, send you text messages about issues of importance such as events or campaigns.
+· The Association may, from time to time, send you text messages about issues of importance such as events or campaigns.
 You may “opt out” by texting STOP in reply to a text message from the Association; or

 · You may contact us at any time by mail or email directed to the Association’s Executive Officer who is the Privacy Officer.

 The Association may disclose your personal information, in connection with or to further the purposes outlined above, to: